 Resuming normal activities

-Most men can return to work and resume their normal activities within a few days after the procedure.
-However, it is important to follow your healthcare provider’s guidelines and refrain from engaging in activities that could strain or impact the scrotal area.
+Most men can return to work and resume normal activities within a few days after the procedure.
+However, following your healthcare provider’s guidelines and avoiding engaging in activities that could strain or impact the scrotal area is essential.

 A highly effective birth control method